 CAT 124

 CAT 124 courses bring together an interdisciplinary faculty to expound on culture, art, and technology themes, examining different topics each quarter, through distinct experiential learning opportunities.
 These classes fulfill the experiential learning requirement and are open to students in all departments and fields.
-Students must request departmental approval through the Enrollment Authorization System in order to enroll in CAT 124.
+Preauthorization requests for CAT 124 can be submitted through the Enrollment Authorization System and do not require a justification or any supporting documentation.

 Spring 2025 Courses